-There are actually a range of causes that all interact with each other that may lead to anxiety during menopause.
+There is actually a range of causes that all interact with each other that may lead to anxiety during menopause.
 That's why you should take my anxiety test to find out more about your anxiety.
 Some of the causes of perimenopause include:

 Yes, while hormones are not solely to blame for anxiety during this transitional time, they certainly play a role.
 Hormones have a direct link to the production and management of neurotransmitters in your brain.

-When these chemicals are altered during menopause it can lead to a considerable amount of mental stress and trouble coping - emotional changes that "feel" completely normal, but are nothing more than a response to inadequate regulation of these neurotransmitters.
+When these chemicals are altered during menopause, it can lead to a considerable amount of mental stress and trouble coping - emotional changes that "feel" completely normal but are nothing more than a response to inadequate regulation of these neurotransmitters.
 Hormones are unfairly blamed for the majority of perimenopausal anxiety, but they certainly play a role.

 The way the body changes during menopause is not just hormones alone.
 Many changes take place that can change the way you feel and change the amount of stress that your body is under.